-- MUST ensure that for each individual they vaccinate: - o The individual displays evidence of completed NYS COVID-19 Vaccine Form and attestation, - The individual displays proof of eligibility, and - The provider reports all relevant information in the NYS Vaccine Tracker and NYSIIS/CIR, as applicable. - Will be notified about how much vaccine will be received.

-- Must use all vaccine doses in the week received by rapidly deploying it to the eligible populations. - Must prioritize which of their own staff receives vaccination first (if you are a new provider). - Must prioritize vaccinating those who are administering the vaccine (if you are a new provider). - May be required to schedule and accommodate other priority populations for vaccination within the facility. - All vaccine administered must be reported, using the New York State Immunization Information System (NYSIIS) or the Citywide Immunization Registry (CIR) in New York City, within 24 hours of administration. - Vaccine Administrators must also report additional information on all those vaccinated on a daily basis using the COVID-19 Vaccine Tracker.
+- MUST ensure that for each individual they vaccinate: - The individual displays evidence of completed NYS COVID-19 Vaccine Form and attestation, - The individual displays proof of eligibility, and - The provider reports all relevant information in the NYS Vaccine Tracker and NYSIIS/CIR, as applicable. - Will be notified about how much vaccine will be received. - Must use all vaccine doses within seven days of receipt by rapidly deploying it to the eligible populations. - Must prioritize vaccinating eligible staff and those who are administering the vaccine (if you are a new provider). - All vaccine administered must be reported, using the New York State Immunization Information System (NYSIIS) or the Citywide Immunization Registry (CIR) in New York City, within 24 hours of administration. - Vaccine Administrators must also report additional information on all those vaccinated every Monday and Thursday using the COVID-19 Vaccine Tracker.